MyHCel/Maya-For-Arch/README.md

 4. Execute the installer script (don't do it as root).
 It will ask for your password a few times.

-   Note: This will update your system and install all required dependecies without asking for confirmation.
+   Note: This will update your system and install all required dependecies.
 If you don't want that to happen, modify "scripts/install_dep.sh"

 ```bash
 ./install.sh